What Homeowners Can Expect in a Product Defect Case

 Another aspect of a settlement can be damages that occurred as a consequence of the faulty product or installation, and this will usually have a cap.
 “So, if you can show that there was water damage to other components of your home because of the product itself, usually you can get up to a certain amount of money,” she adds.

-For more information about this area of law, see our overviews of products liability and construction defects.
-If you believe you qualify for a lawsuit, seek the advice of an experienced class action attorney, product liability lawyer or construction defect law firm.
+For more information about this area of law, see our overviews of product liability law and construction defects.
+If you believe you qualify for a lawsuit, seek the advice of an experienced construction defect or product liability lawyer.
+Many law firms provide free consultations to learn about your situation and the type of claims you have.

 Find top lawyers with confidence